flowcont/starcount/Readme.md

 # Starcount Datasytems Interview Technical Test

+## How to run

+After cloning the repository, start the docker image: `docker-compose up`

+Then run the software in another terminal using `sbt akka/run`

+To run the tests:

+`sbt akka/test`
+`sbt common/test`
+`sbt akka/it:test`

 ## Overview

 The task is to create an application that extracts data from the local file system, transforms it and